 Over the next few years, the constant refrain in Braves coverage was that “Lum could be a regular on most clubs, but not with that outfield.”
 Still, his playing time inched up in 1970.
 His career day came on July 3 as he socked three homers against the San Diego Padres.
 He had a thigh injury and told his wife Linda to stay home because he didn’t expect to be playing.
 (Mike had met Linda while playing at Austin in 1966.
 Because of her, he pursued cattle ranching in Texas for several years in the off-season.)

 In ’71, Atlanta used Hank Aaron at first base part-time; they also made room for future batting champ Ralph Garr and turned shortstop Sonny Jackson into an outfielder.
 Even so, Mike was an “irregular regular” across the outer garden, going .269-13-55 in 454 at-bats.
-Lum fell off to .228 in ’72, and the Braves found another fine young outfielder in Dusty Baker.
+Lum fell off to .228 in ’72, and the Braves had another fine young outfielder in Dusty Baker.
 Nonetheless, the Hawaiian still drew attention in the field with various spectacular catches.

 In 1973, Atlanta put 39-year-old Hank Aaron and his still highly potent bat back in the outfield.
 Manager Eddie Mathews installed Lum at first, where he had not played regularly since his Roosevelt days.
 Mike still spelled Aaron a lot in the outfield too, but the main story was his career best in nearly all offensive categories.
 His 16 homers remained the best single-season total by any Hawaiian in the majors until Shane Victorino hit 18 in 2010.
 His 82 RBIs stood until 2009, when Kurt Suzuki drove in 88.

 A broken thumb and a broken cheekbone slowed Lum down in ’74; former second baseman Dave Johnson saw more duty at first.
-The Braves slipped to fifth place in 1975, and Mike grew frustrated backing up first baseman Earl Williams.
+The Braves slipped to fifth place in 1975, and Mike grew frustrated backing up Earl Williams.
 The 1971 Rookie of the Year was a nominal catcher who would rather do anything but serve behind the plate.
 “If that’s the way they feel,” said Lum, “well, they can get rid of me.
-I’ve kept my mouth shut for eight years now, but I’m sick and tired of all this.”
+I’ve kept my mouth shut for eight years now, but I’m sick and tired of all this.”10

 Indeed, after that season, Mike was traded to Cincinnati for light-hitting shortstop Darrel Chaney.
 Reds skipper Sparky Anderson had liked Lum, calling him “the most underrated player in the National League” in ’73.
 Sparky also knew that Mike could be effective off the bench.
-For three seasons with the Big Red Machine, Lum backed up another fine outfield -- George Foster, César Gerónimo, and Ken Griffey, Sr.
+For three seasons with the Big Red Machine, Lum backed up another fine outfield – George Foster, César Gerónimo, and Ken Griffey, Sr.

 On Opening Day 1976, Anderson proclaimed, “Mike Lum is an even better player than I thought he was before we acquired him.
-Our bench is balanced.”
-Though he hit just .228-3-20 in 136 regular season at-bats that season, Mike had his moments -- especially in the late innings.
+Our bench is balanced.”11 Though he hit just .228-3-20 in 136 regular season at-bats that season, Mike had his moments – especially in the late innings.
 On June 29 at San Diego, his homer to lead off the 14th sparked a game-winning seven-run rally.
 On July 7 at Montreal, he was 2-for-3 with two RBIs, including the decisive sacrifice fly in the ninth.
 On August 19 at Riverfront Stadium, his pinch-single beat the Braves in the bottom of the 11th.

 Following a poor 1977 (.160-5-16), Lum returned to winter ball in Venezuela.
 He hit very well for Tigres de Aragua (.309-12-50 in 61 games) and enjoyed a much better year with Cincinnati in 1978 (.267-6-23).
 Following that season, the Reds toured Japan.
-The Seibu Lions of that nation’s Pacific League tried to entice Mike with a three-year offer for $1 million -- much bigger money than was generally available in the U.S. at that time.
+The Seibu Lions of that nation’s Pacific League tried to entice Mike with a three-year offer for $1 million – much bigger money than was generally available in the U.S. at that time.
 Lum declined; in February 1979 (after playing 16 more games for Aragua), he returned to Atlanta as a free agent.
 He said, “I got to thinking about things like language barrier, being out of the country, away from my wife [he had met his second wife, Ramona, at a Braves game in the early ’70s] for the best part of three years.
 Some things just mean more than your salary.”

 One of those things was the effort to shake off the label of utility player.
 “I accepted my role with the Reds because I knew that is why they traded for me.
 I’ve always tried to prove people wrong about the role I’ve been put in.
-But sometimes they don’t listen.”
-However, the Braves went at first base with Dale Murphy (still in transition from catching to his two-time MVP spot in center field) and then Chris Chambliss.
+But sometimes they don’t listen.”14 However, the Braves went at first base with Dale Murphy (still in transition from catching to his two-time MVP spot in center field) and then Chris Chambliss.

 Lum enjoyed a fair final year with the Whales (.269-12-46 in 117 games).
 “I wanted to stay in the game,” he said in 2005.
 “I loved it in Japan, but unfortunately, they didn’t invite me back.
 I didn’t have a lot of options at that point.”17

 Henry Aaron then extended a hand.
 “I was out of a job.
 And Aaron [then Atlanta’s farm director] phoned.
 He says, ‘Mike, we want you to come down and help us in spring training.
 He created a job for me.
-And I’ve been teaching hitting ever since.”
+And I’ve been teaching hitting ever since.”18

 After coaching in the South Atlantic League in 1983, Lum got a call from Charlie Lau, then the hitting coach of the Chicago White Sox, and joined that organization in November 1983.
 Lau, who had been battling cancer, died in March 1984.
 Mike came up from the minors to lend Lau’s successor, Joe Nossek, a hand in the second half of the season.
 He then got the job full-time, but in October 1985, incoming general manager Ken Harrelson fired him.
 Lum then spent 1986 and 1987 as a roving instructor in the San Francisco Giants and Kansas City Royals chains.
-During 1988 and 1989, he was hitting coach with the big club in Kansas City.
+During 1988 and 1989, he was hitting coach with the big club in Kansas City.19

 Lum then rejoined the White Sox, serving as minor-league hitting coordinator from 1990 through 2005.
 He imparted a consistent philosophy to all the young players throughout the organization.
 “My job is to teach hitting coaches how to teach,” Mike said in 2005.
 He added, “I want to work until I’m 70.
 I enjoy what I’m doing. . .
-I enjoy sharing some of my experiences.”
-When NBA superstar Michael Jordan gave baseball a whirl in 1994, Lum tried to help him overcome his lack of baseball instincts and use his whole body.
+I enjoy sharing some of my experiences.”20 When NBA superstar Michael Jordan gave baseball a whirl in 1994, Lum tried to help him overcome his lack of baseball instincts and use his whole body.

 After the White Sox won the World Series in 2005, they did not invite Mike back.
 “They said I had lost my passion for teaching,” he remarked in 2006.
-Thus it meant a lot when the South Atlantic League named him its Coach of the Year for 2006 for his work with the West Virginia Power, a Class A farm team of the Milwaukee Brewers.
+Thus it meant a lot when the South Atlantic League named him its Coach of the Year for 2006 for his work with the West Virginia Power, a Class A farm team of the Milwaukee Brewers.22